silverstripe/silverstripe-versioned-snapshot-admin/README.md

 Most of the value of snapshots are explained in the [versioned-snapshots](https://github.com/silverstripe/silverstripe-versioned-snapshots) README file, but the major takeaway is that this history viewer will show you the changes that have happened to objects in your `$owns` tree as if it is native history to the owner object.
 In other words, it helps authors to see the answer to the question, "What happens when I publish this page?"

-Futher, since each snapshot provides a timestamp, it is possible to view a page at a time when a given owned object was added or changed.
+Further, since each snapshot provides a timestamp, it is possible to view a page at a time when a given owned object was added or changed.

 ## Overview

 Provides a drop-in replacement UI for [versioned-admin](https://github.com/silverstripe/silverstripe-versioned-admin) that adds snapshots to the history view.

 WARNING: This module is experimental, and not considered stable.

+## History view -- anywhere!

+Just add the `SnapshotHistoryExtension` included with this module to your dataobject, and a "History" tab will be provided to its `getCMSFields()` function, offering a list of its snapshot history.

 ## Installation